BitcoinErrorLog/streamium/README.md

 Streamium is a static HTML web application and thus requires no servers to run.

 ### AngularJS
-[AngularJS](https://angularjs.org/) was used for client-side application code (and there's no server-side code!)
+[AngularJS](https://angularjs.org/) was used for client-side application code.
+There's no server-side code!

 ### WebRTC
-[WebRTC](http://www.webrtc.org/) is a browser to browser communications protocol used to share video streams between clients and service providers.
+[WebRTC](http://www.webrtc.org/) is a browser-to-browser communications protocol used to share video streams between clients and service providers.
 It allows sharing of data and media without central servers.
 We use [PeerJS](http://peerjs.com/) to manage WebRTC connections.